sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/5_Nodejs_internals/38_libuv.md

 1. Thread pool
 2. Event loop

-Of course, these are a small part of libuv.
-These constructs are enough for us to understand how Node.js handles these 3 problems (of synchronous, blocking and single-threaded execution).
+Of course, these are a small part of libuv, but they are enough for us to understand how Node.js handles these 3 problems (of synchronous, blocking and single-threaded execution).